microsoft/SyslogDecode/README.md

   }
 ```

-Once you finish setting up the pipeline, you need to call the *Start* method:
+Once you finish setting up the pipeline, you must call the *Start* method:

 ```csharp
     this.pipeline.Start();